 Each agent in the Vaughn-Williams classification includes distinctive side effect profiles that require individual consideration.
 For example, procainamide may induce a lupus-like syndrome, while quinidine is known to produce cinchonism.
-The benefit of the classification is in the primary mechanism of action, and the broad, predictable side effects brought about by the primary mechanism.
+The benefit of the classification is in the primary mechanism of action and the broad, predictable side effects brought about by the primary mechanism.
 An example would include the class III K+ channel blockers or "repolarization" blockers producing a prolonged phase 3 of the action potential and, by definition, also leading to a prolonged QT interval on the corresponding ECG.

 Enhancing Healthcare Team Outcomes

-The cardiologist, or more specifically, electrophysiologist, is generally responsible for starting the patient on an antiarrhythmic medication, but the patient requires monitoring by the primary care provider, nurse, and pharmacist.
+The cardiologist, or more specifically, an electrophysiologist, is generally responsible for starting the patient on an antiarrhythmic medication, but the patient requires monitoring by the primary care provider, nurse, and pharmacist.
 These medications are not benign, and all healthcare workers who look after patients on antiarrhythmic agents should be very familiar with the different antiarrhythmic agents.
-Cardiology specialty nurses are especially helpful in monitoring since they have the training to recognize adverse events and understand treatment goals, and can inform the specialist or other clinicians of any concerns.
+Cardiology specialty nurses are especially helpful in monitoring since they have the training to recognize adverse events, understand treatment goals, and inform the specialist or other clinicians of any concerns.
 The pharmacist can also be a board-certified cardiology specialist and can assist in agent selection as well as ongoing monitoring, checking for drug interactions, and maintaining communication with the prescriber.
 All these are examples of interprofessional team dynamics that can drive positive outcomes for patients.
 [Level 5]